-Prevention of travellers' diarrhoea
+Prevention of traveller's diarrhoea

-No sufficient clinical evidence is available for the well-established use of the strain Saccharomyces cerevisiae CBS 5926 in prevention of travellers' diarrhoea.
-Two randomized double-blind clinical trials have been performed, in order to assess the efficacy of Saccharomyces boulardii for the prevention of traveler's diarrhoea.
+No sufficient clinical evidence is available for the well-established use of the strain Saccharomyces cerevisiae CBS 5926 in prevention of traveller's diarrhoea.
+Two randomised double-blind clinical trials have been performed, in order to assess the efficacy of Saccharomyces boulardii for the prevention of traveller's diarrhoea.
 The results do not justify a general recommendation for this indication.

-Based on the data available, the period requested by the Directive 2001/83/EC for the traditional use of Saccharomyces cerevisiae CBS 5926 in the prevention of travellers' diarrhea has elapsed for the preparation containing $>1.8 \times 10^{10}$ viable cells/g lyophilisate.
+Based on the data available, the period requested by the Directive 2001/83/EC for the traditional use of Saccharomyces cerevisiae CBS 5926 in the prevention of traveller's diarrhoea has elapsed for the preparation containing $>1.8 \times 10^{10}$ viable cells/g lyophilisate.

-Corresponding medicinal products have been in medicinal use throughout a period of at least 30 years, in European Union member states and Saccharomyces cerevisiae CBS 5926 can be used in this indication without the supervision of a medical practitioner for diagnostic purposes or for prescription or monitoring of treatment.
-The pharmacological effects or efficacy are plausible on the basis of longstanding use and experience.
+Corresponding medicinal products have been in medicinal use throughout a period of at least 30 years, in EU Member States and Saccharomyces cerevisiae CBS 5926 can be used in this indication without the supervision of a medical practitioner for diagnostic purposes or for prescription or monitoring of treatment.
+The pharmacological effects or efficacy are plausible on the basis of long-standing use and experience.

-The recommended posology is as follows: single dose: 250 mg dried yeast containing at least 2 x $10^{10}$ viable cells Saccharomyces cerevisiae CBS 5926 / g; daily dose: 1-2 times daily equivalent to 250-500 mg.
+The recommended posology is as follows: single dose: 250 mg dried yeast containing at least 2×10^{10} viable cells Saccharomyces cerevisiae CBS 5926/g; daily dose: 1-2 times daily equivalent to 250-

+500 mg.
 The treatment should start 5 days before departure.
 The treatment should be consequently maintained during the travel.